arturochian/datascience-2015/lessons/01_intro_to_datascience/README.md

 Save the solution as `solution.py` under `exercise_1` and commit and push to GitHub.

+# Homework
-# Homework: Push all of these to your GitHub
+- Push Labs 4 and 5 to GitHub

 ### Lab 4: `exercise_2`
 #### Objective: Exercise those logic skills while building fluency in Python
 Solve https://projecteuler.net/problem=2